AndreaZero/AndreaZero/README.md

 - 💬 Ask me about **REACT, MERN, NodeJS, Solidity, DAPPs, Discord Bots, NFT Websites**

-- 📫 How to reach me **andreazero@live.it**
+- 📫 How to reach me **andreazero@cornerzero.eut**

-- ⚡ Fun fact **I love to make music and technology is what affascinates me the most, I try to stay up to date in every tech field**
+- ⚡ Fun fact **To me, the most fascinating fields are music and technology, and I strive to stay up to date in both.**

 <h3 align="center">Connect with me:</h3>
 <p align="center">